ephos/PSSummit2023-LinuxShells/demo/1-Pipelines/pipelines.md

 Shells that adhere to this byte stream pipeline architecture commonly include:

 - sh (Bourne Shell)
+- dash (Debian Almquist Shell)
 - bash (Bourne Again Shell)
 - zsh

 Commonly utilities for Unix written in C leveraged STDIO / `stdio.h`.
-This enabled 3 data streams:
+This enabled 3 communication streams:

 - STDIN
 - STDOUT
 - STDERR

-This is pretty neat-o since it allowed passing of data between utilities!
+This is pretty neat since it allowed passing of data between utilities!

 ---

 ### Shell/Bash - Data/Byte Streams

-This is a simple and typical pipeline in
+This is a simple and typical pipeline in bash.

 ```bash
 # Byte Stream Pipelining